-If your organisation uses SharePoint 2013, you may be operating a number of SharePoint intranets that lack the look-and-feel of your corporate brand.
+Your organisation may be operating a number of SharePoint intranets that lack the look-and-feel of your corporate brand.
 While there’s usually nothing inherently wrong with sticking with the default appearance, it can be a great idea to take advantage of the theme engine that comes with the SharePoint platform.
 Doing this can improve user adoption, enhance the user experience and support the corporate branding guidelines that probably already exist in your organisation.
 And all through a streamlined corporate interface.

 What you need to know

 Before diving into the SharePoint engine to spice up its look and feel, I should point out a couple of things.
 First, there’s good news and bad news.
 Well, not necessarily bad news, but news that might prove a deterrent to embarking on a SharePoint branding exercise.
 And that is that it can get quite complex if your ambitions are high.

 A complex SharePoint branding endeavour will typically involve a lot of skillsets including those of a designer, IT expert, business analyst and so on.
 While this is not beyond the capabilities of most organisations, you can anticipate a heavy investment in time and resources.

 A simple approach to branding